contiv/vpp/docs/dev-guide/SERVICES.md

 the configuration changes.

-To allow access from service to itself, the [Contiv plugin][contiv-plugin] is into the `TwiceNAT` address pool. `self-twice-nat` feature is enabled for every static mapping.
+To allow access from service to itself, the [Contiv plugin][contiv-plugin] is asked to provide the virtual NAT loopback IP address, which is then inserted into the `TwiceNAT` address pool. `self-twice-nat` feature is enabled for every static mapping.